In this section

 1.1 Involve users in the process

-In order to ensure that a wayfinding system is useful and usable, validating the system with users within the environment in which it will be deployed is key.
-You must involve users in the design and development process so as to validate the system in the real setting.
+In order to ensure that a wayfinding system is useful and usable, you must involve users in the design and development process in order to validate the system in the real setting.

 Feedback and validation from vision impaired people should be sought: